String Quartet No. 2 (Arensky): History

-Dense, elegiac harmonies dominate the work.
+Dense harmonies dominate the work to help create an elegiac mood.
 The instrumentation with two cellos gives the quartet a dark but also warm timbre that is reminiscent of Franz Schubert's String Quintet.

-The first and third movements use motifs from the orthodox mass for the dead.
+The first and third movements use motifs from the panikhida, the Russian orthodox liturgical service for the repose of the departed.
 The middle movement is a set of variations based on a theme from Tchaikovsky's song Legend, the fifth of his Sixteen Songs for Children, Op.
-54. The finale is reminiscent, both in structure and the use of Russian folk music, of Beethoven's Rasumovsky Quartets.
+54. The finale is reminiscent of Beethoven's Rasumovsky Quartets in its use of a featured Russian folk melody in its fast sections but differs strikingly for its tempo changes and unsystematic approach to sonata form.
+In contrast to Beethoven's conception, Arensky's finale achieves a quick means to round off the entire work with contemplative passages alternating with brilliant passagework.

 Reception

 Together with his Piano Trio No. 1, this string quartet is considered Arensky's most important composition; his other works are hardly noticed today.
 At the request of his publisher, Arensky created a variant of the quartet for the conventional instrumentation of two violins, viola and cello, which did not catch on, as well as a piano variant for four hands.
 Arensky also arranged the second movement for string orchestra as Variations on a Theme by Tchaikovsky, Op.
 35a.